Supported Hypervisors and Containers List

-If you were looking for how-to instructions to get started with Hypervisor, Linux (*nix), or Windows discovery, see either:
+If you are looking for instructions to get started with Hypervisor, Linux (*nix), or Windows discovery, see either:

 - the Windows / Hyper-V Discovery page